anwtn/functions-on-k8s/README.md

 `az.cmd group create --name $group --location $location`

 The final command will create the Azure Storage Account.
-We will first set a few variables
+We will first set a few variables to help us understand the various options:

 1) the name of the parent storage account for the queue `storageAccountName=reviewsonk8storage`